 These items are reported from participating companies, such as credit card companies, lenders, mortgage servicers, and phone carriers.

-Most derogatory marks stay on your credit report for seven years, although some severe types can last as long as ten years from the time of the account’s last activity.
+Most derogatory marks stay on your credit report for seven years.
+However, some are more severe and can last as long as ten years from the time of the account’s last activity.

-It’s important to understand what each type of derogatory item is so you know how you can avoid adding any new ones to your credit report in the future.
+It’s crucial to understand the different types of derogatory items so you know how you can avoid adding any new ones to your credit report in the future.

 Perhaps the most common derogatory mark you can have on your credit report, a late payment can be reported by a creditor after it is 30 days past due.